TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 :::

-Now we are ready to define the objects that we will
+Now we are ready to define the objects that we will use during this section.

 ::::::{prf:definition} Trapezoidal and Triangular Matrices
 <ul>